bzerangue/Statamic-xsltransform/README.md

 # Statamic Plugin - XLSTransform

+v.
+0.2 - for Statamic 1.4 and lower

 ### NOTE: please fork and make this better.

 A Statamic plugin for transforming XML via your own XSLT and outputting on your site as HTML